alexdremov/TreeArray/README.md

 <hr>

-However, on other tests it works worser.
+However, on other tests, it works worse.
 For example, iteration or build.

 ![](Benchmarks/results/Results/02%20init%20from%20unsafe%20buffer.svg)
 ![](Benchmarks/results/Results/03%20sequential%20iteration.svg)